drkutuzov/drkutuzov.github.io/challenges.md

 ---
 layout: default
-title: Two Photon Challenges: Solve or Die Trying
+title: Solve Challenges or Die Trying
 ---
 ## Here you can train with challenges from piece of cake to monster-brain-hardcore!
 Embrace youself!